dgaydukov/cert-aws/sa/files/sa.md

 * back-end connection - connection between ELB & your backend instances (like ec2)

 ###### CloudWatch
-CloudWatch - monitoring service for aws resources and apps running in aws cloud.
+Monitoring service for aws resources and apps running in aws cloud.
 You can also use CloudWatch to create alarms (for example you get 5 errors, and you want to notify developer).
 Alarms are integrated with SNS (so you can send email, put message to SQS and so on).
 Many aws resources (EC2/RDS) automatically send metrics to CloudWatch.
 You can also send your custom metrics.
 Metrics can't be deleted, but expire automatically.
 By default ec2 monitoring interval is 5min, but you can enable detailed monitoring (second step when you create ec2) and data would be flowing every 1 min.
 In ec2 you can create alarm too (when cpu goes above 80% - stop instance).
 If you want to track ec2 memory usage you have to install CloudWatch agent into ec2.